-Some companies and organisations think of their website as a way to communicate with existing customers.
-The most obvious example of this is local authorities, doctor’s offices and schools.
+Some companies and organizations think of their website as a way to communicate with existing customers.
+The most obvious example of this is local authorities, doctor’s offices, and schools.
 Many of those organizations have ugly, difficult to navigate websites which were clearly designed by employees who know all about NMA developments and SC2 forms and have forgotten that most of their users do not understand that jargon.

 If you want to impress your users, you need to make sure your website is built with them in mind.
 Imagine that you are a first-time customer who wants the type of product or service that your company offers – but isn’t sure which make or model to buy, or which added extras would be worth buying.
 Could they find out what they need to know by using your website?

 You have only a few seconds to persuade a prospective customer that your content is relevant to them.
 If they can’t find what they’re looking for immediately, they’ll hit the back button and head to the next site in the search results – which could be one of your competitors.

 One mistake that many businesses make is assuming that the average consumer’s purchasing process works something like this: